9A4AM/RS41HUP_V2/README.md

 Telegram Chat:  feel free to join us at https://t.me/horus_flights

 #Changelog
+ * 31.01.2024 - CONFIG.H and MAIN.C - use your own Custom_field_list
  * 17.01.2024 - APRS.cpp - DAO extension added for more accuracy of position reports
  * 14.01.2024 - CMakeLists.txt: corrected the TOOLCHAIN_DIR line 12 to work under Ubuntu
  * 10.01.2024 - APRS_1200 added again to the modes, Ratio can be defined, a different frequency can be given